SoumyaK4/soumyak4.github.io/index.md

 nav_order: 1
 ---

-## Hi 👋, I'm Soumya, A Passionate Student/Teacher From India<br>If you GET, GIVE.
-If you LEARN, TEACH.<br>
+# Hi 👋, I'm Soumya, A Passionate Student/Teacher From India<hr>

 ⚡ **Treasurer & Mentor @ <a href="https://aigp.org.in/" target="_blank">Association of Indian Go Players</a>**